ThePrevailingOne/redis-lite/devlogs/high-level-designs/target-0.1.0.md

 - Since there is no inheritance, interface can be segregated into multiple traits
 - To traverse buffer effectively, using reference effectively should pay off
 - Using Rust enum gives a nice (yet unusual) approach to enumerating a class
+- Ownership & reference is once again a bit confusing (TODO: need to read more abt this)
+- TODO: optimization/design
+  - Parsing can be faster for bulk string (since length is given)
+  - Create a parser class (have the parser store the buffer/reference the buffer)
+    - So all parsing functions have a unified access to the buffer without passing over and over again across parameters
+    - Lifetime of buffer is more obvious